EliasKotlyar/Xiaomi-Dafang-Hacks/README.md

 ## Xiaomi Dafang Hacks / Xiaofang with T20 Processor

 This repository contains a Custom Firmware for the Xiaomi Dafang Camera.
-It also supports the Xiaofang with a T20 Processor.
+It also supports the Xiaofang with a T20 Processor and Wyzecam V2.
 If you have a Xiaofang with a ARM-Processor, consider using https://github.com/samtap/fang-hacks

 It also has a collection of information & software.